mykola-zalizniak/BotBrowser/CLI_FLAGS.md

 ```

 **Notes:**
-- The profile determines the fingerprint, OS emulation, and compatibility features
+- The profile determines the fingerprint, OS emulation, and privacy controls
 - Use profiles from the [profiles directory](profiles/) or contact support for custom profiles
 - This is the core difference from stock Chromium